-Santa Clarita DMV Hearing Lawyer
+California DMV Hearing Lawyer

 Administrative Per Se Hearing

 If you are facing a California DUI/Driving Under the Influence charge you have just 10 days from the date of arrest to request a hearing to contest the suspension of your driving rights.
-If you or your California DUI attorney do not contact the DMV and request an Administrative Per Se DMV hearing within ten days of your arrest, you will in most cases have waived your right to a DMV hearing and your license will automatically be suspended or revoked within 30 days of your arrest.
+If you or your DUI attorney do not contact the DMV and request an Administrative Per Se DMV hearing within ten days of your arrest, you will in most cases have waived your right to a DMV hearing and your license will automatically be suspended or revoked within 30 days of your arrest.
 This hearing occurs separately from the criminal case.
-An acquittal or even a plea to a reduced charge in your criminal case, will not necessarily avoid a driver’s license suspension or revocation without a successfully challenging the DUI allegations at the Administrative Per Se Hearing before the California Department of Motor Vehicles.
+An acquittal or even a plea to a reduced charge in your criminal case, will not necessarily avoid a driver's license suspension or revocation without successfully challenging the DUI allegations at the Administrative Per Se Hearing before the California Department of Motor Vehicles.

 Non-DUI Related DMV Hearings